Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 ## 2 Fuzzing (property testing)

 Another technique is to using fuzzing on your unit tests.
 Fuzzing is also called property-testing.
 This is because instead of testing a single scenario, your test now needs to work for **all** possible values (in the range of the type of course).
 So now you really need to think of what the behavior is instead of what the result should be.
 The [Foundry](https://book.getfoundry.sh/forge/fuzz-testing?highlight=fuzz#fuzz-testing) framework has this built-in.

+Fuzzing can be either very simple by using a new (random) input for each new fuzz run, or more complex by combining it with techniques such as symbolic-execution (see the later section on [symbolic execution](#6-symbolic-execution)) to get the Path Conditions within the function under test and determine the next variable such that another path is taken.

 Fuzzing, however, still is only running unit-tests.
 But depending on the quality of the fuzzer, the problems described for the `payOff()` function would likely have been found due to a fuzz parameter being `>= 2^255`.